Vastra-Gotalandsregionen/komponentkartan-demo/README.md

 # KomponentkartanDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

-Demo can be found here: https://vastra-gotalandsregionen.github.io/komponentkartan-demo/
+This project can be found here: [Demo](https://vastra-gotalandsregionen.github.io/komponentkartan-demo/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-To publish site to github pages install this tool:
+### To publish site to github pages.
-> `npm i -g angular-cli-ghpages`
-Then run follwing commands in terminal:
-> `ng build --configuration=public`
-and then `ngh`.

 Make sure you have your Github credentials setup correctly before you run the command to push.
 > `git remote set-url origin https://<Username>:<password>@github.com/Vastra-Gotalandsregionen/komponentkartan-demo.git`

+Use release-command:
+> `npm run release-gh`

 ## Code scaffolding